Linking Participation and Economic Advancement

-IDS would like to receive your cases/examples – please email us (below) or share an example at: https://goo.gl/forms/LI4bMt1rxSN85SLu1
+IDS would like to receive your cases/examples – please email us (below) or share an example via our online form:

 Here’s why you should be participating in this process:

-- It’s an opportunity to contribute to a shared understanding of the linkages between participation and the economic arena – with examples that will be publicised through IDS and linked to OSF
+- It’s an opportunity to contribute to a shared understanding of what meaningful participation in the economic sphere looks like – with examples that will be publicised through IDS and linked to OSF

-- It is a chance to engage with colleagues with shared interests and to keep in touch regarding the outcomes of the project.
+- It is a chance to engage with others with shared interests and to keep in touch regarding the outcomes of the project.

-The full Open Call, including more in-depth information about project concepts and examples already identified, is available to download
+Download the full open call including more in-depth information about project concepts and examples already identified.

 A mapping of the cases of participation in economic advancement we have identified so far appears below.
 Click on the markers to see a description of the example.